roomno308/roomno308.github.io/blog/MCMC.md

 The above equation is an *eigenvalue equation*, with eigenvalue 1.
 Thus, if the steady state exists, then it must necessarily be an eigenvector of the matrix \\(\mathbf{P}\\), with eigenvalue 1.

-We will not go into detail to show when a steady state exists for a general Markov chain, or when it is unique, or when and why the distribution converges to it, since that would be a bit of a long detour.
+We will not go into detail to show when a steady state exists for a general Markov chain, or when it is unique, or when and why the distribution converges to it, since that would be a bit of a long detour (to [ergodicity](#2)).
 We will however look at our specific example of the shuffling Markov chain, and show that the uniform distribution is a steady state, and that the Markov chain eventually converges to it.

 For the shuffling Markov chain, the uniform distribution has \\(\mathbf{v}_i = \frac{1}{n!}\\) for all states \\(i\\).
 If the uniform distribution is the steady state, then from the eigenvalue equation, we have, from the eigenvalue equation,